-This was a German pair of plans (‘Beowulf I’ and ‘Beowulf II’) to occupy the islands of Saaremaa, Hiiumaa and Muhu (Ösel, Dagö and Moon in German) off the east coast of Estonia in the mouth of the Gulf of Riga on the south-eastern side of the Baltic Sea within the context of the ‘Barbarossa’ invasion of the USSR (8 September/21 October 1941).
+'Beowulf' was a German pair of operations ('Beowulf I' and 'Beowulf II') to occupy the islands of Saaremaa, Hiiumaa, Muhu and Vormsi (Ösel, Dagö, Moon and Wurms in German) off the eastern coast of Estonia in the mouth of the Gulf of Riga on the south-eastern side of the Baltic Sea within the context of the 'Barbarossa' invasion of the USSR (8 September/21 October 1941).

 Both plans had the same objective but were based on the assumption of different start points.
 'Beowulf I' was posited on rapid German victory in the Baltic states, and especially the seizure of the Kurland peninsula, as the forces of Generalfeldmarschall Wilhelm Ritter von Leeb’s Heeresgruppe 'Nord' advanced toward Leningrad.
 As such, this would have been a reworking of the 'Albion' operation of World War I, launched from Kurland region of Latvia.
 In the event, German forces were delayed as they crossed into Estonian territory.

 'Beowulf II' was thus the operation actually undertaken, and was an attack from the west coast of Estonia.

 'Beowulf' also involved a series of diversionary attacks ('Südwind' [ii], 'Westwind' and 'Nordwind' ), the last containing sub-plans known as 'Lel', 'Nau' and 'Stimmung') to confuse the Soviet defence.